Asiya338/Memories_Project_MERN/server/README.md

 > > > This will start the backend server on http://localhost:5000.

-**Key Features**

-User Authentication: Uses JWT for handling user login and registration securely.
-Post Management: Users can create, read, update, and delete posts.
-MongoDB Integration: All data is stored in MongoDB, with schema validation using Mongoose.
-CORS Support: Cross-origin requests are allowed from the frontend.

 ---

 ### Folder Structure

 ```bash

 /server

 ├── /models # Mongoose models for users and posts